 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.”

+“All progress depends on the unreasonable man.”
 On the surface, this makes no sense.
 You can’t change the world to fit your whim.
 Right?

 Wrong.
 We can change our own, little worlds.

-In small-business management, purpose paves the way to progress.
+When managing a small-business, purpose paves the way to progress.

 The reasonable person would say, “I don’t have any control over this COVID thing, so I’m just going to play the cards I’m dealt, hunker down, and hope for the best.”